Decorate the handmade dollhouse exterior to look like a country cottage.

 The roof shingles are held on with hot glue.
 Super easy!

 I used an extra stick to act as a spacer between the shingles.
 My roof is not in a pattern, I just started glueing on and hoped for the best.

 I actually like the total randomness of it.
 After I got the first line of shingles on.
 I stained the tops.
 Then I drew a line 3/4″ above the top of the shingles and added the next line.

 The roof did take the most time.
 But I was able to binge watch a couple episodes of my favorite show after the kids went to bed and get through it in 2 evenings.

 For the entryway roof, I did not stagger the shingles, they are all 3 1/2″ wide (the total width of the roof).

 I absolutely love how the roof turned out.
 It really is the icing on the cake of our dollhouse exterior.
 And totally completes the country cottage look.

 I hope this gave you some ideas for decorating the exterior of your own handmade dollhouse.
-I plan on sharing another update next weekend with more handmade dollhouse fun.
-Until then, check out these other homemade gift ideas they will love.
+Also check out these other homemade gift ideas they will love.